 Contact firstname.lastname@example.org if you have questions about the application process, or call the office at (503) 643-1023.

 If you have not read them yet, please review the ATSA Membership Benefits and Requirements.

 We look forward to welcoming you as a member of ATSA!

-The Association for the Treatment of Sexual Abusers (ATSA) is a non-profit, interdisciplinary organization incorporated in 1984 to foster research, develop guidelines for practice, facilitate information exchange, further professional education and provide for the advancement of professional standards and practices in the field of sexual offender evaluation and treatment.
-The organization currently has over twenty-eight hundred members from all fifty states, Canada, several territories and other countries.
+The Association for the Treatment and Prevention of Sexual Abuse (ATSA) is a non-profit, interdisciplinary organization incorporated in 1984 to foster research, develop guidelines for practice, facilitate information exchange, further professional education, and provide for the advancement of professional standards and practices in the field of sexual offender evaluation and treatment.
+The organization currently has over twenty-eight hundred members from all fifty states, Canada, several territories, and other countries.

 The benefits of ATSA membership include ATSA’s quarterly newsletter, The Forum, a subscription to ATSA’s official journal, Sexual Abuse, and involvement in ATSA’s electronic discussion group used for clinical consultation, questions/answers, and networking purposes.
 Further, ATSA members receive registration discounts for the Annual Research and Treatment Conference and ATSA Master Classes.

 In addition, we encourage ATSA members to take part in any of the standing or ad hoc committees.
 ATSA membership ensures your participation in a growing international network of professionals who, like yourself, are dedicated to advancing knowledge and improving professional practice in the field of sexual abuse.